 Gal 3 times now.
 (For children 6 - 12 the cost of a ticket is $6).
 Save

 your ticket for a second trip within 12 months for a 50% discount.
-Prices subject to change.
+(Prices subject to change.
+More on pricing below.)

 The "Gator Gal" airboat and the "Myakka Maiden" rotate tour schedules and are docked in the Lagoon or “Boat Basin” across from the Myakka Outpost Concession stand.

-Tips: Tickets for the Myakka Park Airboat guided tour may be purchased on board the airboat, but you can claim a seat ahead of time at the boat's pavilion just next to its dock.
+Tips: Traditionally, Tickets for the Myakka Park Airboat guided tour may be purchased on board the boat, but you can claim a seat ahead of time at the boat's pavilion just next to its dock.

 They do not take reservations.
 It is strictly first come-first serve at this writing time.

 Although additional tours may be added during peak season, make sure you secure your seat early.
 The tour lasts about an hour.

 Directions: The main road, Park Road, will lead you straight to the Boat Basin, The Myakka Outpost and the Myakka Park Boat Tours.